-It’s a commonly held thought that renting a car can get expensive and that can be true but if you plan in advance you’ll save money; KAYAK provides affordable car deals.
+It’s a commonly held thought that renting a car can get expensive, and that can be true, but if you plan, you’ll save money; KAYAK provides affordable car deals.
 You can browse their website and pick a rental car that fits your budget and style preferences.

 Companies like Rentalcars also offer online booking directly with local rental companies.
-You can enter the date, time, and location that you need the car and the driver will be at your doorstep in no time.
+You can enter the date, time, and location where you need the car, and the driver will be at your doorstep in no time.

 What are the Other Ways to Get Around Maui Without a Car?

 If you do not have a car and want to avoid public transportation, you can still get around The Valley Isle!

 Gaze out at epic landscapes and suck in that Hawaiian air from behind the handlebars of a bike.
 Lately, Maui bike tours have become massively popular!
-You get to enjoy the sunlight, pleasant weather and breathe in the fresh air, whilst taking in the sights.
+You enjoy the sunlight and pleasant weather and breathe fresh air while taking in the sights.

 Cruising down Maui’s hills with a couple of friends will give you countless moments to remember.
 All you need to do is bring your bike or rent one, get a helmet, mount up, and get peddling!

 Want to get around Maui in style?
 Consider getting a scooter for an exhilarating experience you’ll never forget.
 This is an excellent alternative to a rental car as it’s fast, generally more eco-friendly, and cheaper.
 However, it’s not for the faint of heart, as you’ll need to drive safely.

 A scooter will make up for an adrenaline-filled ride if you’re solo.
 You can explore the epic volcanic landscapes and cruise down the smooth roads of Maui.